girliemac/getting-started-lessons/github-basics/README.md

 If applied, this commit will <your subject line here>

 For the subject use the imperative, present tense: "change" not "changed" nor "changes".
-Just as in the subject, in the body (optional) also use the imperative, present tense.
+As in the subject, in the body (optional) also use the imperative, present tense.
 The body should include the motivation for the change and contrast this with previous behavior.
 You're explaining the `why`, not the `how`.

 ✅ Take a few minutes to surf around GitHub.
 Can you find a really great commit message?
 Can you find a really minimal one?
 What information do you think is the most important and useful to convey in a commit message?